Scrapped Cruise Ships fleet

-Our future plans include adding here a list of now-defunct cruise companies and passenger shipping brands, all of which are associated with older and already destroyed vessels.
+Our future plans include adding more (older) now-defunct passenger shipping companies and travel brands, all of which are associated with older and already destroyed or scrapped vessels.
 In time we could also add here more passenger liners that for the multi-billion cruising industry are now only shadowy names - broken up and forgotten.